 7. FURminator Undercoat Deshedding Tool Standard

-- Safe for skin: Designed not to cut or scratch
+- Safe for regular use: Designed to avoid skin cuts

 - Easy to handle